pmndrs/zustand/docs/guides/nextjs.md

 - **No global stores** - Because the store is shared across requests, it should not be defined as a global variable.
 Instead, the store should be created per request.
 - **React Server Components should not read from or write to the store** - RSCs cannot use hooks or context.
 They aren't meant to be stateful.
-Having an RSC read or write values from a global store violates the architecture of Next.js.
+Having an RSC read from or write values to a global store violates the architecture of Next.js.

 ### Creating a store per request